What are the benefits of taking vitamin B12?

 We only need 2.4 mcg of vitamin B12 per day.
 Nowadays, you can find vitamin B12 supplements containing 500 mcg, 1000 mcg, or even 5000 mcg.
 You can take vitamin B12 supplements daily or weekly.
 If you prefer taking vitamin B12 daily, better consume tablets with the lowest dosage of vitamin B12.
 Remember… we only need 2.4 mcg of vitamin B12 per day.

 Vitamin B12 is a water-soluble vitamin.
 The body can easily excrete the extra vitamin B12.
+The best time to take vitamin B12 supplements is at breakfast.

 Do you need vitamin B12 every day or once a week?